Just-Akinyi/Healora-Therapist-App/README.md

 ## 🔐 Disclaimer

-Helora is not a replacement for clinical therapy or medical treatment.
+Healora is not a replacement for clinical therapy or medical treatment.
 The AI therapist is a support tool and does not provide diagnoses.
 Users should consult licensed professionals for mental health conditions.

 ## 🛠️ Contributing
 Contributions are welcome!
 Please follow these steps: